seanzhangkx8/ConvoKit/doc/source/diplomacy.rst

 Dataset with intended and perceived deception labels in the negotiation-based game Diplomacy, where seven players compete for world domination by forging and breaking alliances with each other.
 Over 17,000 messages are annotated by the sender for their intended truthfulness and by the receiver for their perceived truthfulness.
 This dataset captures deception in long-lasting relationships, where the interlocutors strategically combine truth with lies to advance objectives

 Distributed together with:
 `It Takes Two to Lie: One to Lie, and One to Listen <https://www.cs.cornell.edu/~cristian/Deception_in_conversations.html>`_.
 Denis Peskov, Benny Cheng, Ahmed Elgohary, Joe Barrow, Cristian Danescu-Niculescu-Mizil and Jordan Boyd-Graber.
 Proceedings of ACL 2020.
-Short paper.

 Dataset details
 ---------------